reupen/columns_ui/README.md

 http://yuo.be/columns.php

-Columns UI is released under an LGPL licence.
+Columns UI and related libraries are released under an LGPL licence.

 libpng and foobar2000 SDK components retain their original licences which can be found in the respective folders.